drug-design/course/docs/chapters/protein-ligand-binding.md

 ![](https://media.drugdesign.org/course/protein-ligand-binding/9_7_2_1.png){: loading=lazy }
 ### Energies from Scoring Functions

-Scoring functions are algorithms that assign a numerical score to a given ligand inside a receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/energies-from-scoring-functions-ca22b88c'><i class='fa fa-play' aria-hidden='true'></i></button>Scoring functions are algorithms that assign a numerical score to a given ligand inside a receptor.
 The score should ideally give a measure of the ligand-protein binding constant.
 "Complementarity Score" are of moderate accuracy; the following illustrates the results obtained in the prediction of the binding constants of thermolysin inhibitors.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.